Continuing Nursing Education (CNE) Credit

 How to Cite

-AWHONN is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center's Commission on Accrditation.
+AWHONN is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center's Commission on Accreditation.

-The authors and planners for this activity report no conflict of interest or relevant financial relationships.
-The article includes no discussion of off-label drug or device use.
+The author and planners for this activity report no conflict of interest or relevant financial relationships.
+The article includes no discussion of off-label drug or devise use.
 No commercial support was received for this educational activity.